DorotaStaszczuk/DorotaStaszczuk/README.md

 ## Hi there, I'm Dorota 👋

 I'm a junior developer based in Warsaw, Poland.
 I graduated from two programming bootcamps and I continue to study on my own.
-I'm currently looking for new career opportunities.

-- 🔭 I’m currently working on my portfolio
+- 🔭 I’m currently working on my portfolio and looking for new career opportunities

 <!--
 **DorotaStaszczuk/DorotaStaszczuk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.